-Liberating Narratives is a weekly newsletter helping world history teachers decolonize their classes.
+Liberating Narratives is a weekly subscription newsletter helping world history teachers decolonize their classes.
 Each post explores how to teach specific historical topics and includes primary and secondary source excerpts, historical images, and maps.
 Bram Hubbell is the author.
 He can be found on Twitter and Mastodon.

 A discussion of how to teach New Imperialism in world history courses and centering the voices of colonized people.

 A discussion of the challenges of teaching medieval West Africa in world history courses and how to use voice of the griots as a way to explore multiple perspectives/

 “When Any of You Intend to Divorce”: Teaching Continuity and Divorce in the Medieval Islamic Middle East, c.600 - c.1600

 A discussion of teaching continutiy using examples of divorce in the Islamic Middle East

 Discussion of how to facilitate student-centered discussions using Southernization

 Discussion of how we can use lectures in world history classes with a focus on the Atlantic Revolutions

 Discussion of a primary source describing the experience of transatlantic migration in the late nineteenth century.

 Join the newsletter to receive the latest updates in your inbox.